Want to dramatically improve the effectiveness of the abandoned-cart reminders for your ecommerce store? Rethink where you send them.

 Set up Messenger reminders in three clicks

 The best news is that adding Messenger cart reminders to your strategy couldn’t be easier to do.
-Chatfuel offers a plugin just for this, and you can set it up for your Shopify store in three clicks.
+You can set it up for your Shopify store in three clicks.

 First, log into Chatfuel, navigate to the Grow tab, and find the Cart Reminders plugin.
 Then: